cap-js/docs/guides/databases-postgres.md

 ```

 The CSN file is needed as input to compute the delta DDL script for the next change set.

 If you start your application as usual with `mvn spring-boot:run` Liquibase will initialize the database schema to version `v1`, unless it has already been initialized.

 ::: warning
 Do not change the _model.sql_ after it has been deployed by Liquibase as the [checksum](https://docs.liquibase.com/concepts/changelogs/changeset-checksums.html) of the file is validated.
+These files should be checked into your version control system.
 :::

-### ② Next Schema Versions
+### ② Schema Evolution

 If changes of the CDS model require changes on the database, you can create a new change set that captures the necessary changes.